Daytime classes available for Homeschooling families!

 Why offer classes for homeschool families?

-To offer homeschool families a fun way to provide their children a music education.
+To offer homeschool families a fun way to provide their children with music education.
 The Suzuki Method emphasizes several techniques and philosophies which often align with the goals of homeschooling parents.
 Here are a few:

 You are the Suzuki Home Teacher